roguesupport/FreeContributor/README.md

 sudo ./installer.sh
 ```

-FreeContributor has some scripts, such as, exporting uBlock or uMatrix rules to dnsmasq format
+FreeContributor has some scripts, such as, exporting uBlock/uMatrix rules to various formats: hosts, dnsmasq, pdnsd and unbound.

 ## Sources